 Dietary fat and children

 Some fat in the diet is needed for normal growth and development.
-However, many conditions such as obesity, heart disease, and diabetes are linked to excess intake of fat or eating the wrong types of fat.
+However, many conditions such as obesity, heart disease, and diabetes are linked to eating too much fat or eating the wrong types of fat.

 Fat should NOT be restricted in babies under age 1.

-Most fat should come from polyunsaturated and monounsaturated fats (such as those found in fish, nuts and vegetable oils.)
+Most fat should come from polyunsaturated and monounsaturated fats.
+These include fats found in fish, nuts, and vegetable oils.
 Limit foods with saturated and trans fats (such as meats, full-fat dairy products, and processed foods).